 Simulation Orientation Classes

-The Shelden Clinical Simulation Center offers instruction and orientation for each of the high-fidelity mannequins.
-We have a wide range of mannequins that have been acquired from different manufactures (Gaumard, Laerdal and METI) and are able to provide classes on operation and scenario programming.
+The Shelden Clinical Simulation Center offers instruction and orientation for each of the high-fidelity simulators.
+We have a wide range of simulators from different manufacturers (Gaumard, Laerdal and CAE) and are able to provide classes on operation and scenario programming.
 These classes can prepare your simulation team for a better simulation experience with the learners.
 These are specialized classes that are scheduled with our outreach coordinator.
-For more information, call (573) 884-8472.
+For more information, call 573-884-8490.

 Simulation Center Courses

 The Shelden Clinical Simulation Center is an American Heart Association (AHA) Training Site, and operates as a satellite under the University of Missouri AHA Training Center.
 The Shelden Clinical Simulation Center offers Friends and Family CPR, Heartsaver, Basic Life Support (BLS), Advanced Cardiac Life Support (ACLS) and Pediatric Advanced Life Support (PALS), Pediatric Emergency Assessment and Recognition and Stabilization (PEARS) courses.
 Most courses provide two year certifications.